justin2004/weblog/train_trees/README.md

 I mostly develop tacit functions by looking at the train tree as I go.
 Train trees are not just a "cute" representation of a tacit function.
-They are a depiction of the application of [binding strength](https://docs.dyalog.com/20.0/programming-reference-guide/introduction/binding-strength/) over the whole tacit function.
+They are a depiction of the application of [binding strength](https://docs.dyalog.com/20.0/programming-reference-guide/introduction/binding-strength/) and train syntax over the whole tacit function.

 Looking at the train tree, I noticed that the division function `÷` is "lower" in the tree than the sum reduction `+/`.